boyter/boyter.org/content/posts/improving-lc-performance.md

 For the benchmark we are comparing against this means lc is processing everything twice.

 However before that I decided to track down some bugs.
 The first being why were multiple keywords matching a single license.
 Each group of keywords is meant to be a unique ngram https://boyter.org/2017/05/identify-software-licenses-python-vector-space-search-ngram-keywords/ however when run the application was finding multiples.
 This should have never happened.
+The results should be close to binary, it either is a certain license because it contains the ngrams or not.

 A quick look at the script to produce them indicated that there is indeed a bug in the way that the ngrams were calculated.
 When fixed however the script which was written in Python was horribly slow.
 I figured in for a penny in for a pound I would rewrite it in Go and get the benefits of a faster runtime along with some parallelism.